nittin-cz/xperience-by-kentico-aira-unified/docs/Contributing-Setup.md

 1. Once ready, create a PR on GitHub.
 The PR will need to have all comments resolved and all tests passing before it will be merged.

    - The PR should have a helpful description of the scope of changes being contributed.
-   - Include screenshots or video to reflect UX or UI updates
+   - Include screenshots or video to reflect UX or UI updates.
-   - Indicate if new settings need to be applied when the changes are merged - locally or in other environments
+   - Indicate if new settings need to be applied when the changes are merged - locally or in other environments.

 ## Asset Management